Application Streaming: Getting your Legacy Apps Ready for Take-Off

 Redeveloping a legacy app for the cloud is a time-consuming and costly process but not redeveloping is worse.
 Using VMware Horizon or Microsoft RDS, there’s a middle ground that gives organisations more time.

 In 2015, Paris Orly airport was forced to close for several hours after the failure of the computer system linking the airport’s air traffic control systems to the French weather bureau.
 The system was running on Windows 3.1, which was released in 1992 and which Microsoft stopped supporting in 2001.
 At the time, there were only three specialists in Paris who could maintain the system, and one of those was about to retire.
 The French transport minister promised to begin work on upgrading the system.

-On the other hand, re-writing the application or migrating to a modern application is a daunting task that is expensive, time-consuming and tempting to postpone.
+Re-writing the application or refactoring the existing one to become more modern is a daunting task that is expensive, time-consuming and tempting to postpone.
 However, doing nothing means the problem gets worse.
-You will fall further behind cloud-native market entrants and more agile competitors, losing customers and market share and increasing the risk that the legacy system undergoes a catastrophic failure.
+You will fall behind the market and more agile, cloud-native competitors, losing customers and market share.
+As time goes on, the risk that the legacy system undergoes catastrophic failure also grows.

-However, there is an intermediate step that we have used with several of our clients.
-A tool like VMware Horizon can ‘stream’ the app from our Private Cloud Platform to end users, which makes it cloud-facing, or cloud-like, but without the application’s source code being touched.
+In this scenario, there is an intermediate step that we have used with several of our clients.
+A tool like VMware Horizon or Microsoft RDS can ‘stream’ the app from an infrastructure platform to end-users, which makes it cloud-facing, or cloud-like, but without touching the application’s source code.

 Time saving for IT

-If you’re looking to take the first step on your application modernisation journey, get in touch with our experts today.
+If you’re looking to take the first step on your application modernisation journey, get in touch to speak with our experts today.

 Our specialists have the answer